 After two years in Oberkampf, chef Pierre Sang (a former contestant on the French version of Top Chef) has opened a second location at 6 rue Gambey, 75011.

-Just like his first restaurant, reservations are not accepted and hopeful diners should expect to put in plenty of time on the sidewalk.
 Open Tuesday-Saturday for dinner only.
 He tends not to stick to a single format, but for the moment is charging €49 for five small plates.

 Just in time to ruin Labor Day barbecues in America, Kraft recalled over 7,500 cases of “pasteurized prepared cheese product” Kraft Singles due to storage temperature concerns.
 This is the third such recall this year for the company including a Velveeta, cheese stuffed hotdog and cottage cheese mishaps.
 Good thing it wasn’t raw milk…